The Best Brain Dumping Technique for Creatives

 You can’t figure that out without listing what needs to be done.
 When I get completely stuck or haven’t been keeping up with my to-do lists, I do this brain dumping technique so I can get that frog behind me:

-1. Take a handful of notebook cards and use the white side to name categories for the things you need to do: blog, clients, social media etc
+1. Take a handful of index cards and use the white side to name categories for the things you need to do: blog, clients, social media etc

-2. As the “to do” items start coming to you, use the lined sides to start writing small lists
+2. As the “to do” items start coming to you, use the lined sides (or sections) to start writing small lists

 3. Then number the top things on each small list.
 Number 1 is something that is really important and needs to be done ASAP.
 Number 2 and 3 are less important but still more important compared to everything else.